natepuppy/Weather-and-Stack-Overflow-API/README.md

 Overflow on separate pages, or use tabs from a CSS framework, or add other design elements.

+## Link to GitHub repository

+In a footer, you must include a link to your GitHub repository, which must be stored in GitHub Classroom.

 ## Submission

-Submit the URL for your website, which should be running on your DigitalOcean server.
+On Canvas, submit the URL for your website, which should be running on your DigitalOcean server.

 ## Rubric for Grading